sahurtado88/learn/AWS/AWS S3.md

 the correct CORS headers
 - It’s a popular exam question
 - You can allow for a specific origin or for * (all origins)

+# Amazon S3 – MFA Delete
+- MFA (Multi-Factor Authentication) – force users to generate a code on a device (usually a mobile phone or hardware) before doing important operations on S3
+- MFA will be required to:
+    - Permanently delete an object version
+    - Suspend Versioning on the bucket
+- MFA won’t be required to:
+    - Enable Versioning
+    - List deleted versions
+- To use MFA Delete, Versioning must be enabled on the bucket
+- Only the bucket owner (root account) can enable/disable MFA Delete

+# S3 Access Logs
+- For audit purpose, you may want to log all access to S3 buckets
+- Any request made to S3, from any account, authorized or denied, will be logged into another S3 bucket
+- That data can be analyzed using data analysis tools…
+- The target logging bucket must be in the same AWS region
+- Do not set your logging bucket to be the monitored bucket
+- It will create a logging loop, and your bucket will grow exponentially

+# Amazon S3 – Pre-Signed URLs
+- Generate pre-signed URLs using the S3 Console, AWS CLI or SDK
+- URL Expiration
+    - S3 Console – 1 min up to 720 mins (12 hours)
+    - AWS CLI – configure expiration with --expires-in parameter in seconds (default 3600 secs, max.
+604800 secs ~ 168 hours)
+- Users given a pre-signed URL inherit the permissions of the user that generated the URL for GET / PUT
+- Examples:
+    - Allow only logged-in users to download a premium video from your S3 bucket
+    - Allow an ever-changing list of users to download files by generating URLs dynamically
+    - Allow temporarily a user to upload a file to a precise location in your S3 bucket

+# S3 Glacier Vault Lock
+- Adopt a WORM (Write Once Read
+Many) model
+- Create a Vault Lock Policy
+- Lock the policy for future edits
+(can no longer be changed or deleted)
+- Helpful for compliance and data retention

+# S3 Object Lock (versioning must be enabled)
+- Adopt a WORM (Write Once Read Many) model
+- Block an object version deletion for a specified amount of time
+- Retention mode - Compliance:
+    - Object versions can't be overwritten or deleted by any user, including the root user
+    - Objects retention modes can't be changed, and retention periods can't be shortened
+- Retention mode - Governance:
+    - Most users can't overwrite or delete an object version or alter its lock settings
+    - Some users have special permissions to change the retention or delete the object
+- Retention Period: protect the object for a fixed period, it can be extended
+- Legal Hold:
+    - protect the object indefinitely, independent from retention period
+    - can be freely placed and removed using the s3:PutObjectLegalHold IAM permission

+# S3 – Access Points

+- Access Points simplify security management for S3 Buckets
+- Each Access Point has:
+    - its own DNS name (Internet Origin or VPC Origin)
+    - an access point policy (similar to bucket policy) – manage security at scale

+## S3 – Access Points – VPC Origin

+- We can define the access point to be accessibleonly from within the VPC
+- You must create a VPC Endpoint to access the Access Point (Gateway or Interface Endpoint)
+- The VPC Endpoint Policy must allow access to the target bucket and Access Point

+# S3 Object Lambda

+- Use AWS Lambda Functions to change the object before it is retrieved by the caller application
+- Only one S3 bucket is needed, on top of which we create S3 Access Point and S3 Object Lambda Access Points.
+- Use Cases:
+    - Redacting personally identifiable information for analytics or non-production environments.
+    - Converting across data formats, such as converting XML to JSON.
+    - Resizing and watermarking images on the fly using caller-specific details, such as the user who requested the object.